 Creation of a Global Purchasing System

 As business becomes more global in nature, the Toyota Boshoku group is working as a whole to promote local purchasing and realise optimal global purchasing together with suppliers, giving due consideration to all aspects such as quality, safety and cost.

 Global Annual Supplier Meeting

 Creation of a cohesive global purchasing system

-In fiscal 2016, as a fundamental system to standardise purchasing information from respective countries worldwide, a unit price database for components and raw materials called TB-WAVE has been rolled out to entities such as those in ASEAN and Europe & Africa regions.
+Toyota Boshoku is working to create and improve a fundamental system supporting global purchasing foundations.
+A unit price database for components and raw materials called TB-WAVE has been sequentially rolled out to each entity as a fundamental system to standardise purchasing information from respective countries worldwide.
 Moreover, we launched a cost benchmark system related to components and raw materials that is connected with TB-WAVE.
 At the same time, this is being deployed to respective regions while dealing with any operational issues.

 Deployment of global Supplier Parts Tracking Team (SPTT) activities